DiaBetter Together for Young Adults With Type 1 Diabetes (DiaBetter)

 Collected for young adult participants in both arms (baseline, 6, & 12 mos), not Peer Mentors.

-Baseline, 6-Month Post-Randomization, & 12-Month Post-Randomization
+Baseline, 6-Month Post-Randomization, & End of Study at 12 Months Post-Randomization

-General Quality of Life (Satisfaction with Life Scale)
+General Quality of Life (Satisfaction With Life Scale)

-Time Frame: Baseline and 12-Month Post-Randomization
+Time Frame: Baseline and End of Study at 12 Months Post-Randomization

 Collected for young adult participants in both arms (baseline and 12 mo), not Peer Mentors.